officialnico/brownie-template-lite/README.md

 # brownie-template-lite

-A simpler way of coding solidity
+A simpler way of coding solidity.

+Use this for fast prototyping, and clean repos that don't bring the mess of hardhat and truffle: keeping your mind space squeeky clean 🧼🧠

 # Installation

 Ensure pre-requisites: